SwarmStorm/awesome/README.md

 *   [seanprashad/slackmoji](https://github.com/seanprashad/slackmoji) - A collection of 1,000+ emoji for Slack

-*   [Asadur-Rehman/TalentScout](https://github.com/Asadur-Rehman/TalentScout) - TalentScout is a cloud-based AI recruitment platform that streamlines the hiring process with real-time video interviews, dynamic questions, and easy-to-use dashboards.
-Built using the MERN stack and AI technologies.

 *   [ciokaneala/long-tail-npm](https://github.com/ciokaneala/long-tail-npm) - NPM Package for retrieving long tail keyword suggestions.
 Uses a REST API for retrieving them which is highly scalable and support thousands of requests.

 *   [lycoris11/hirewise-ai](https://github.com/lycoris11/hirewise-ai) - AI Web App to streamline Recruiting.
 Uses AI to match the best applicant for the role based on their resume.